 Members shall have an appointment term of three years which shall expire on June 30.
-Expiration dates for the terms shall be staggered so that no more than one-third of the members' terms will expire in any year.
-For this purpose, membership terms may initially be staggered for less than three years.
-In its first two years, there will be five members with one-year terms and five members with two-year terms.
-Other members, and all members after the first two years, shall serve a three-year term.
 Members may seek reappointment for a maximum of two consecutive terms.
 Current members seeking a new term on the Emergency Preparedness Council shall submit an application at least 90 days prior to the expiration of their current term.